 Our training tips and advice to get you ready for Run Killarney.
-Our training plans are now available, see below.

 - Identify your personal goals: Remember to start slowly and build up the distance gradually.
 Don’t be afraid to walk/jog as you begin your training program.